awxkee/libblur/README.md

 observed.
 However, if you'll use advanced analysis algorithms non gaussian methods will be detected.
 Not suitable for advanced analysis.
 Do not use when you need gaussian.
-Based on binomial filter, generally speed close, might be a little faster than stack blur ( except NEON or except non multithreaded stack blur, on NEON much faster or overcome non multithreaded stackblur ), however results better as I see.
+Based on binomial filter, generally speed close, might be a little faster than stack blur ( except NEON or except non-multithreaded stack blur, on NEON much faster or overcome non multithreaded stackblur ), however results better as I see.
 Max radius ~320 for u8, for u16 will be less.

 O(log R) complexity.